By learning more about bone marrow donation and the commitment involved, you will be able to decide if donating bone marrow is right for you.

 Some donors said the experience was more painful than they expected; others said it was less painful.
 Some donors describe the pain as similar to achy hip bones or falling on their buttocks.
 Others say it feels more like a strained muscle in the back.
 The ache may last a few days to several weeks.

-A: We want to assure donor safety, but no medical procedure is risk-free.
-The majority (more than 98.5%) of donors from the Be The Match Registry feel completely recovered within a few weeks.
-A small percentage (1.34%) of donors experience a serious complication due to anesthesia or damage to bone, nerve or muscle in their hip region.
+We want to assure donor safety, but no medical procedure is risk-free.
+The majority of donors from the Be The Match Registry feel completely recovered within a few weeks.
+A small percentage (2.4%) of donors experience a serious complication due to anesthesia or damage to bone, nerve or muscle in their hip region

 The risk of side effects of anesthesia during marrow donation is similar to that during other surgical procedures.
 Serious side effects of anesthesia are rare.
 Common side effects of general anesthesia include sore throat (caused by the breathing tube) or mild nausea and vomiting.
 Common side effects of regional anesthesia are a decrease in blood pressure and a headache after the procedure.

 We take all the necessary precautions to ensure the safety and well-being of the donor.
-To learn more, see Safeguarding Donors and Patients.
+To learn more, see Donor safety and support.

 Receiving filgrastim injections: To move more blood-forming cells from your bone marrow to your bloodstream, you will receive filgrastim, a drug given by injection each day for five days before the donation.